Garmin (GRMN)

 AI Analysis | Feedback

-Clifton Pemble joined Garmin International in 1989 as a software engineer, becoming one of the company's first associates.
-He advanced through various leadership positions, including systems engineering and software engineering management.
-In 2007, he was appointed President and Chief Operating Officer, a role he held until January 2013 when he was named CEO, succeeding co-founder Dr. Min Kao.
-Mr. Pemble has been a member of the Garmin Ltd. board of directors since August 2004.
-Before joining Garmin, he worked as a software engineer for AlliedSignal, focusing on earth-based and satellite-based navigation systems for general aviation.
+Clifton Pemble joined Garmin in 1989 as a software engineer and was among the company's first associates.
+He has held various leadership roles, including systems engineering and software engineering management, Vice President of Engineering, and Chief Operating Officer.
+Pemble became CEO in January 2013, succeeding co-founder Dr. Min Kao.
+Before joining Garmin, he was a software engineer for AlliedSignal, involved in the development of earth-based and satellite-based navigation systems for general aviation.
+He also worked at King Radio, where he met Garmin's founders.
+He holds bachelor's degrees in Mathematics and Computer Science from MidAmerica Nazarene University.

 Patrick Desbois, Co-Chief Operating Officer

-Patrick Desbois was appointed to the newly created role of co-Chief Operating Officer, effective July 1, 2024.
-In this capacity, he provides executive oversight for Garmin's aviation and auto OEM segments, as well as global supply chain and operations, information technology, and human resources.
-Mr. Desbois joined Garmin in 2011 as Vice President, Executive Office, and was promoted to Executive Vice President of Operations in 2017.
-Prior to his time at Garmin, he was a senior director of engineering at Dell Computers for 10 years.
+Patrick Desbois was appointed co-Chief Operating Officer, effective July 1, 2024.
+In this role, he provides executive oversight for Garmin's aviation and auto OEM segments, global supply chain and operations, information technology, and human resources.
+Desbois joined Garmin in 2011 as Vice President, Executive Office, and was promoted to Executive Vice President of Operations in 2017.
+Before his tenure at Garmin, he was a senior director of engineering at Dell Computers for 10 years.
+He holds a bachelor's degree in electrical engineering from George Mason University.

 Brad Trenkle, Co-Chief Operating Officer